francisl/htmx-go/README.md

 4. Start the development server

+In 2 differents terminal run :

+Template compiler
+> templ generate -watch

 The go compiler and runner
 > air

-Template compiler
-> templ generate -watch